sge-network/sge/docs/specs/Bet/06_Messages.md

   string ticket = 3;
 }

-// MsgPlaceBetResponse is the returning value in the response
+// MsgPlaceResponse is the returning value in the response
-// of MsgPlaceBet request.
+// of MsgPlace request.
-message MsgPlaceBetResponse { PlaceBetFields bet = 1; }
+message MsgPlaceResponse { PlaceBetFields bet = 1; }
 ```

 ### **Sample Place bet ticket**